Undergraduate

 Further Study

 Honours is the minimum qualification required to call yourself an archaeologist.
-At UWA we have honours, masters, and PhD programs in Archaeology, plus a Master of Heritage Studies.
-Throughout your studies, you can undertake independent vocational training using the Arts Practicum.
+At UWA we have honours, masters, and PhD programs in Archaeology.

 Fees and scholarships